Ralph Boyd, President and CEO

 Fr.
 John has often been recognized for his work at SOME, as Washingtonian of the Year, a Freedom Forum Free Spirit, an Olympic Torch Carrier, a Congressional Victory Against Hunger Award recipient, and recipient of an Honorary Doctorate from Marymount University.
 Fr.
 John moved to an emeritus role in 2020 after 42 years of service to SOME.

-Michelle Barnaby, Chief Financial Officer
+Michelle Barnaby, Executive Vice President and Chief Financial Officer

-Tracey Turner, Chief Human Resources Officer
+Tracey Turner, Executive Vice President and Chief Human Resources Officer

 Nechama Masliansky, Senior Advocacy Advisor

-Julia Moran Morton, Chief Housing Development Officer
+Julia Moran Morton, Senior Vice President and Chief Housing Development Officer

-Thuan Nguyen, Chief Technical Officer
+Thuan Nguyen, Senior Vice President and Chief Information Officer

-Rachel Nicholas, Chief Program Officer, Family Services
+Rachel Nicholas, Senior Vice President and Chief Program Officer, Family Housing

-Kate Wiley, Marketing and Communications Officer
+Kate Wiley, Vice President of Marketing and Communications

 Board of Directors